divaricatum/cl-faq/README.md

 <span id="s9q1"></span>

-### How can I replace the lesstif installed with RedHat Linux 7.2 with openmotif (required for CLIM)?
+### Q. How can I replace the lesstif installed with RedHat Linux 7.2 with openmotif (required for CLIM)?

 This question is answered [here](#clim-lesstif-linux86), in the **Linux (architecture specific)** section.